olddawgpowers/HA-CSS-Color-Selector/README.md

 ![image](https://github.com/user-attachments/assets/4f42542c-bd66-4144-bce5-c8e16f0072b6)

+**INSTALLATION**
+Installation is accomplished using the card-mod, mushroom repositories from HACS, Helpers, and Manual Cards.
+You need to be familiar with adding repositories from HACS, creating Helpers, and creating Manual Cards.
+If you are not familiar with any of these requirements, there are excellent guides in Home Assistant and online videos available.

 **The following resources must be installed from HACS**
 If you do not have HACS installed or are not familiar with HACS there are some good guides available.
 Both card-mod and mushroom have instructions for installation.
 They both can be installed using HACS.